 - Working on an MVP?
 A story map is a great way to identify the minimum functionality you need to test your concept.
 It will prevent you from “forgetting” about critical parts of the user experience you might have otherwise overlooked.

 - Managing a thriving, going concern?
 Story mapping helps you tame the backlog by giving each item some context and forcing prioritization and grouping with a big-picture view, plus it can highlight gaps you might have never noticed otherwise.

 And as your thinking matures, you’ll need to apply multiple personas to the same story map, as different types of users are trying to accomplish multiple things with your product.
 If your journey isn’t accommodating them all, this process will quickly identify your product’s shortcomings in these new scenarios.

-How to use Story Mapping to Prioritize Roadmap Initiatives
+How do you use Story Mapping to Prioritize Roadmap Initiatives?

 Sizing things up